The United Nations Office for Project Services (UNOPS)

 Mothers in the target areas now have access not just to proper health facilities, but also adequate health services.
 Healthcare workers no longer have to deliver babies in the middle of the night with only the light from the torch on their cell phones.
 And mothers no longer have to wash themselves with freezing water at night.

-In Somalia, in the local bazaar of Dawlatabad – which draws crowds of 10,000 people twice a week – UNOPS supported the community in the construction of a toilet block fitted with a water tank and a solar pump for the women coming to the market from 56 nearby villages.
+In Afghanistan, in the local bazaar of Dawlatabad – which draws crowds of 10,000 people twice a week – UNOPS supported the community in the construction of a toilet block fitted with a water tank and a solar pump for the women coming to the market from 56 nearby villages.
 Previously, there had been no other toilet facilities available to the women on market days.

-Also in Somalia, the market of Bossaso represents the central economic area for the community, in particular women and informal traders.
+In Somalia, the market of Bossaso represents the central economic area for the community, in particular women and informal traders.
 UNOPS engaged with nearly 2,000 male and female entrepreneurs in the design and planning of the market to ensure it met the needs of the end user and to increase the sense of ownership over the final product.
 In addition, 200 traders – of which 90 per cent were women – received business skills training and business start-up kits to help their businesses develop.
 The renovated market and new skills will help local traders, particularly women, become economically self-sufficient.

 In Sri Lanka, in Batticaloa, UNOPS set up an integrated solid waste management system.
 By developing systems, technical capacities and infrastructure, skills and capacity development, community education and awareness raising, the project led to reduced waste generation, improving collection, processing, recycling, reuse and disposal of waste.